drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 However, it's important to note that the human element of frontend development will never be entirely replaced by machines.
 While AI can automate many tasks, it cannot replicate the creativity and ingenuity that comes from human designers and developers.
 As such, it's important for developers to embrace new technology while also staying true to their own unique creative vision.

 In conclusion, the future of frontend development is sure to be exciting and full of opportunities for innovation.
+As is with so many other roles.
+Let's see how rapid we are pacing towards this exiting future.

 ---